- The federal government does not give away grants or free money to start a business or cover personal expenses, according to usa.gov.

 Final words of advice.

-There is no such thing as “free money.”
+There is no such thing as government “free money.”
 If you’re promised free money, it’s probably a scam.
 But, if you meet eligibility requirements, you may have access to government assistance programs that can help you get through a rough patch.
+This is free money from the government in a way, but more just financial aid.

 It can be quite difficult to obtain these benefits — but if you need them, it’s definitely worth the try.